dlebansais/PgBuilder-Disclosed/README.md

 # PgBuilder

 A tool to optimize gear for a character of the Project: Gorgorn MMORPG.
-You can download the latest version (for client 334) [here](https://github.com/dlebansais/PgBuilder-Disclosed/releases).
+You can download the latest version (for client 334) [here](https://github.com/dlebansais/PgBuilder-Disclosed/releases/tag/v1.0.0.115).
 There are also some [Release notes](https://github.com/dlebansais/PgBuilder-Disclosed/blob/master/ReleaseNotes.md).

+## Purpose

+This application can be used to simulate a build based on two skills, various gear items and theirs mods.

 ## Requirements